JamesTwallin/GridSeis/README.md

 Additional features are derived using rolling windows (1h, 3h, and 6h) to capture temporal patterns in the frequency domain.
 This approach helps identify both immediate and longer-term relationships between grid frequency characteristics and carbon intensity.

 The XGBoost model is trained with a standard 80/20 train-test split.
-A separate validation dataset from after December 2024 is used for final model evaluation, ensuring the model can generalize to future data points.
+A separate validation dataset from after December 2024 is used for final model evaluation, ensuring the model can generalise to future data points.

 ## Key Findings